-The way you display the Select Translator dialog box for Sybase-supplied ODBC drivers depends on the driver and Windows platform you are using.
+The way you display the Select Translator dialog box depends on the driver and Windows platform you are using.
 Click Help in your driver's setup dialog box for instructions on displaying the Select Translator dialog box.

 In the Select Translator dialog box, the translators listed are determined by the values in your ODBCINST.INI registry key.